 success of the UN conference.

-Secretary-General on China's position on climate
+of China's position on climate change, of efforts undertaken and

-change, on efforts undertaken and achievements so far.
+achievements so far.

 (Xinhua News Agency December 14, 2007)